petersonR/sparseR/cran-comments.md

-## Resubmission
+## Release sumary

-This is a third resubmission.
-In this version, I have:
+This is a third resubmission of an initial release.

+In this version, I have done the following in response to CRAN feedback:

 * Added a DOI/reference to DESCRIPTION
 * Switched T/F to TRUE/FALSE
-* (still need to) Added \value to all .Rd files
+* Added \value to all .Rd files
-* Ensured par() is reset in vignette
+* Ensured par() is reset in evaluated vignette code
 * eliminated <<- calls per CRAN policy

 ## R CMD check results

-This is sparseR's first submission.
-Other than the initial submission NOTE, there were no ERRORs, WARNINGs, or NOTEs.
+0 errors v | 0 warnings v | 0 notes v

+R CMD check succeeded

 ## Downstream dependencies